Are Automatic Pool Covers Worth the Investment?

 In this age of advanced technologies, many things are becoming automated.
 Things that used to require manual effort, now need the press of a button.

-Automated pool covers are a thing like that, where the benefits do not outweigh the costs, yet those who can afford would appreciate the convenience.
+Automated pool covers are a thing like that, where the benefits do not outweigh the costs, yet those who can afford them would appreciate the convenience.

 In this article, I have explained as best as possible how much an automatic pool cover costs and if they are worth it.
 I have discussed some of the ‘so-called’ benefits and later debunked them to help you realize the fact.